 Warning issued over fatal dog disease Alabama Rot

-Dog owners across the UK are being urged to keep an eye out for the symptoms of a disease called Alabama Rot.
+Dog owners across the UK are being warned about the symptoms of a disease called Alabama Rot.
 The first cases suspected in the UK were in 2012 and now this dog disease is on the rise once again.

 What is Alabama Rot?

 Alabama Rot – the common name for ‘cutaneous and renal glomerular vasculopathy” (CRGV) was first discovered in greyhounds in Alabama, USA in 1980.
 This deadly dog disease has only been recognised in dogs and can affect any breed, size and age.
 The condition affects the blood vessels in the skin and kidney.
 The condition leads to the formation of tiny blood clots which damage tissues by lodging in the blood vessels.
 This causes ulceration of the skin and severely impaired function of the kidneys.

 The initial symptoms are skin ulcers typically on legs or paws (although they can also be seen on the head, muzzle, abdomen or flanks).
 Some dogs will only develop the skin lesions but unfortunately for others, this will be followed by kidney failure over the next 1-9 days.
 In these cases, symptoms may include increased thirst, lack of appetite and lethargy.

 This awful disease claims the lives of every 2 in 3 dogs who contract it.
 As the cause is not yet known, there is no way to prevent it.
 It’s therefore important that you have dog insurance in place to enable you to cope with the nightmare situation if it does arise.

 Where are the main cases hit by Alabama Rot?